xlanor/matilda-legacy/README.md

 Currently, Matilda supports only Straits Times.
 More sites will be added in future.

 # Sample
 A sample version of this bot is currently running on Telegram, under @matilda_jk_bot.
-Please feel free to add her to your groups.

 # Credits
 Thanks to LFlare for giving me the idea.

+# Contact
+You can contact me on Telegram under the user handle @fatalityx with regards to bugs.